aharonhezi/git-repo-search/README.md

 > - Secure password policies
 > - User registration and management features
 > - Proper secret management and environment variables

+---

+## JWT Secret Keys

+The application uses **hard-coded JWT secret keys** in `server/appsettings.json` and `server/appsettings.Development.json`.
+This is intentional for this exercise/demo project to simplify setup and eliminate the need for environment variable configuration.

+> **⚠️ Important:** In a production environment, JWT secret keys should **never** be hard-coded or committed to version control.
+Use environment variables or secure secret management services instead.